Bobisback/zzBobisback_Patches/Readme.md

 * MMoved parachutes and TT18-A to "Start" tech.
 * Nerf the private Industry Strat added by JNSQ.
 * Remove all reflecter tech from NFE, this also removes all feeder modules too.
 None of these work with remotetech
 * I removed ParallaxScaledProperties, which might have been causing a crash, not sure tbh.
 Feel free to add this back in.
+This seemed to work, never got this crash again.
-* Lowered Parallax tessellation and range to reduce scene-switch crashes
+* Lowered Parallax tessellation and range to reduce scene-switch crashes.
+Still getting PQS crashes, so this did not seem to work.
 * turned off FasterEditorPartList in KSPCommunityFixes due to getting crashes when loading parts list, and AI suggested I turn it off since VAB Organizer has the same fix.
 This did not help.
 * Added MM patch that balances ModuleReactionWheel, and engines for tweakscale.
 * Added script for zipping up everything needed for a crash report.
 Just change the paths for each item in the top of the script and place in your crash directory.
 Run when you get a crash.
 This is mostly to make talking to AI's easier.